loris-verga/TheDualityOfSimilarity/_includes/intro.md

 <h4>Subreddit cohesion: surprisingly weak</h4>
 <p>
 The right heatmap shows that many subreddits are not especially close to their assigned category’s centroid.
 In some categories, they are nearly equidistant from several centroids.
-Why?
+Why ?
 </p>

 <ul>